-Imagine being able to reduce food waste and your grocery bill by 30 percent in the process.
-By putting these five simple systems in place, you’ll be able to identify need-to-eat foods, save foods from the compost or the garbage, get the most out of waste bits and pieces, and rescue food mangled by evil toddlers.
+Imagine being able to reduce food waste and your grocery bill by 30% in the process.
+By putting these simple systems in place, you’ll be able to identify need-to-eat foods, save foods from the compost or the garbage, get the most out of waste bits and pieces, and rescue food mangled by evil toddlers.
 Now that’s a win!

 It’s a sad fact.
-The modern refrigerator can be so humongous that food sometimes gets lost within its depths and forgotten about within its drawers.
+The modern refrigerator can be so humongous that food can easily be overlooked.
 Is there a solution?
-Create a bin or drawer labeled “eat me first” that allows you to see (at a glance) what needs to be used up before it goes bad.
-Just move food to the bin as it approaches the end of its shelf life, and prioritize making snacks and meals around the ingredients in that bin before going grocery shopping or checking out the pantry.
+Label a drawer “eat me first” so you can see (at a glance) what needs to be used up before it goes bad.
+Just move food to the drawer as it approaches the end of its shelf life.
+Prioritize the items in that drawer for snacks and meals — before you go shopping or check what’s in the pantry.

-And what if you fail?
-What if the “eat me first” bin is overflowing and you know you won’t be able to eat everything?
+And what if the “eat me first” bin is overflowing and you know you won’t be able to eat it all before it goes bad?
 Well, freeze it!

 This is one of the simplest and most effective ways to reduce food waste.
 Food approaching its expiration date?
 Not able to consume it in time?
 Food beginning to wilt?
 Act now!
 Simply freeze this food and prevent it from ending up in the trash.

 - Yogurt and kale for use in smoothies (using an ice cube tray for the yogurt makes it simple to use when you need it)